hkirsman/tsitaatcom_site_frontend/README.md

 ## Todo

+1. Many resources are still pulled from current production - search for www.tsitaat.com
 1. Refactor styles and markup.
 1. Remove HTML from json and write logic into frontend.
 That said, remove dangerouslySetInnerHTML
 1. Decrease the json payload - probably would need to change to Apollo as it only sends data